aws-samples/amazon-sagemaker-secure-mlops/README.md

 See [Appendix B](#appendix-b)

-## Multi-account model deployment workflow pre-requisites
+## Multi-account model deployment workflow prerequisites
 Multi-account model deployment requires VPC infrastructure and specific execution roles to be provisioned in the target accounts.
 The provisioning of the infrastructure and the roles is done automatically during the deployment of the data science environment as a part of the overall deployment process. **To enable multi-account setup you must provide the staging and production organizational unit (OUs) IDs OR staging and production lists as CloudFormation parameters for the deployment.**

 This diagram shows how the CloudFormation stack sets are used to deploy the needed infrastructure to the target accounts.